hmrc/digital-engagement-platform-partials/README.md

 Ensure your service manager config is up to date, and run the following command:

-`sm --start DIGITAL_ENGAGEMENT_PLATFORM_ALL -f`
+`sm --start DIGITAL_ENGAGEMENT_PLATFORM_ALL -r`

 This will start all the required services

 ## Example of using the service
 Start all the required services (see above)

 Open your browser and navigate to the following url:

 `http://localhost:9956/ask-hmrc/chat/construction-industry-scheme`

-View the page source and you'll see required Nuance elements and container.
+View the page source, and you'll see required Nuance elements and container.

-### License
+## License
 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").